Local SEO Statistics Australia 2024

 10. More than half of “Near Me” searches lead to a physical visit

 Over 50% of Google search queries with “near me” keywords result in local in-store visits.
-In addition, brick-and-mortar businesses can leverage near me searches by improving local search visibility across platforms and online channels.
+In addition, brick-and-mortar businesses can leverage near-me searches by improving local search visibility across platforms and online channels.

 11. Omnibuyers grow across Australia’s local business landscapes